Check out the full 2019 lineup to Coachella right here! Then read below for everything you need to survive the weekend.

 WHERE TO STAY

 Yes, camping is the first option for Coachella.
-Being on the Indio site is a lot like living on campus during college - you can roll out of bed and walk to classes, erm, the festival.
-Unfortunately, a few options, like car camping and normal tent camping, are already sold out.
+Being on the Indio grounds is a lot like living on campus during college—you can roll out of bed and walk to classes, erm, the festival.

-The remaining on-site camping options are definitely a bit in the higher price range, but if you have the dough to spend, you'll definitely enjoy your experience.
-You can still reserve four-person spots at Lake Eldorado or go all-out and get a safari tent.
+The remaining on-site camping options can be found on Coachella's site, but some are a bit on the expensive side.
+You can still go all-out and get a safari tent.

-It's not ideal compared to camping on the festival grounds, but with those cheaper options sold out, this is an affordable alternative.
+It's not ideal compared to camping on the festival grounds, but this is an affordable alternative.
 Coachella lists its recommended off-site camping places (this includes options for RVs) on its website.

 Maybe camping isn't really your thing and you want a bed and Wi-Fi every night.
 We definitely don't blame you.
 But if you haven't booked a hotel room yet, you're going to want to do that right now!
-There aren't many hotels near the festival - most of them are about 25 miles away at least - so options are limited.
+Like, yesterday.

 Couch Surfing is similar to Air BNB, and has a reputation for making friends out of strangers.
 Your best bet here is probably to find someone in L.A. who's going to the festival each day and will let you pitch in for gas.